ykk136/klogg/DOCUMENTATION.md

-If extract archives is selected then *klogg* will detect if opened file is of one of supported archives type or a single compressed file and will ask user permisson to extract archives content to temporary folder.
+If extract archives is selected then *klogg* will detect if opened file is of one of supported archives type or a single compressed file and will ask user permission to extract archives content to temporary folder.

-If you do not want *klogg* to ask for permisson check extract archives without confirmation option.
+If you do not want *klogg* to ask for permission check extract archives without confirmation option.

 #### File download

-By default *klogg* will not download files using https if certificates can't be checked.
+By default, *klogg* will not download files using HTTPS if certificates can't be checked.
 In some development environments self-signed certificates are used.
 In this case *klogg* can be instructed to ignore SSL errors.

 ### Advanced options

-These options allow to customize performance related settings.
+These options allow customizing performance related settings.

-If parallel search is enabled *klogg* will try to use several cpu cores for regular expression matching.
+If parallel search is enabled, *klogg* will try to use several CPU cores for regular expression matching.
 This does not work with quickfind.

-If search results cache is enabled *klogg* will store numbers of lines that matched search pattern in memory.
-Repeating search for the same pattern will not go through all file but use cached line numbers instead.
+If search results cache is enabled, *klogg* will store numbers of lines that matched search pattern in memory.
+Repeating search for the same pattern will not go through all file, but use cached line numbers instead.

 When using *klogg* to monitor updating files this option should be disabled.

 In case there is some problem with *klogg* logging can be enabled with desired level of verbosity.
-Log files are save to temporary directory.
+Log files are saved to temporary directory.
 Log level of 4 or 5 is usually enough.

 ## Crash reporting